EddyMcNut/uc-intg-onkyo-avr/docs/sensor.md

   ![](/screenshots/sensor-entity.png)

-That sensors are available to add to the User Interface of your Activities.
+The sensors are available to add to the User Interface of your Activities.

   ![](/screenshots/add-sensor-widget.png)